kuntoaji/kakanda-http/README.md

 # Kakanda HTTP

 Kakanda HTTP is a simple React JS application for searching HTTP status code or status message.
 Kakanda HTTP is inspired by [Alfred HTTP][inspiration].
-Kakanda HHTP does not require Javascript bundler and embrace the use [JS modules feature from browsers][js_modules].
+Kakanda HHTP does not require Javascript bundler.
+It embraces the use of [JS modules feature from browsers][js_modules].

 Demo: <https://tools.kaklabs.com/http-status-codes.html>